-The Sims 4 Snowy Escape is releasing on November 13th, and there’s lots of new information to go over.
+The Sims 4 Snowy Escape is releasing on November 13th, and there’s a new pre-patch to go over.
 Here is everything to know about the new additions.

 The game’s developers, Maxis, have made sure that the game is regularly updated with constant features.
 Now, members of the community have even more to look forward to.